ashercsulb/isx45-IntAppDev/tutorials/ejs.md

   ![Welcome](images/ejs_welcome.png)

   ## 4. Using EJS
-  View [EJS](https://ejs.co/) for details.
+  View the [EJS](https://ejs.co/) site for details.
 Below are the various tags:
   - <% 'Scriptlet' tag, for control-flow, no output
   - <%_ ‘Whitespace Slurping’ Scriptlet tag, strips all whitespace before it
   - <%= Outputs the value into the template (HTML escaped)